-We know that Heroku is a good fit for organizations that want a solution with maximum scalability with the minimum amount of administration.
+We know that Heroku is a good fit for organizations that want a solution with maximum scalability with a minimum amount of administration.
 And we’ve seen that Heroku Postgres is a powerful, industry-standard database with a number of extensions tailored for reliability and security.
 So it makes sense that Salesforce would choose both of these technologies to build Heroku Connect which, as the name implies, is a near real-time connection with the Salesforce object database.

 Heroku Connect provides two major Salesforce connection capabilities:

-1. Data Synchronization
+Data Synchronization and Heroku Connect

 Heroku Connect allows the administrator to create a uni- or bi-directional sync between tables in a Heroku Postgres database and objects in a Salesforce org.
-In the case of a uni-directional sync, Heroku Connect replicates changes made to the Salesforce databases to your Heroku Postgres database.
-A bi-directional sync functions the same as a uni-directional sync, except that updates made to columns in the Postgres database are replicated to the corresponding fields in Salesforce object instances.
+In the case of uni-directional sync, Heroku Connect replicates changes made to the Salesforce databases to your Heroku Postgres database.
+Bi-directional sync functions the same as uni-directional sync, except that updates made to columns in the Postgres database are replicated to the corresponding fields in Salesforce object instances.
 The speed of the replication varies depending on a number of system factors, but it is fair to say that it is near real-time, with updates typically happening in minutes.
 Heroku Connect gives the administrator control over which API is used to write to Salesforce, as well as how often the database is polled for changes.

 Heroku Connect is deployed in a Heroku instance via a one-button process.
 Once deployed, all configuration occurs on the Heroku dashboard, a web-based interface that’s easy to navigate.
 The details of synchronization are controlled by object mappings maintained in a Heroku Connect dashboard.
 These mappings allow you to choose which fields should be synchronized with Salesforce.
 The ability to choose fields keeps costs lower by minimizing storage and API overhead, and it assures that Heroku Connect performance will not be compromised by synchronizing fields that aren’t going to be used in the Postgres database.

-2. External Objects
+External Objects in Heroku Connect

 Heroku Connect also supports Salesforce Connect, which allows Salesforce to display data from external databases in context with native Salesforce data.
 This is used for integration with systems that have large volumes of data, or data is frequently updated.
 Data in the external database must have a shared key with a Salesforce Object in order to relate the data to the associated Salesforce Object instance.
-Once that relationship is established, the data in the external system is available for display, for query and for search.
-Salesforce Connect is a powerful facility which is complemented by Heroku Connect functionality - for example, the processes updating data in the external database can look up records in a synchronized Heroku Postgres table instead of directly in Salesforce before insert or update to ensure relational integrity.
+Once that relationship is established, the data in the external system is available for display, for query, and for search.
+Salesforce Connect is a powerful facility that is complemented by Heroku Connect functionality - for example, the processes updating data in the external database can look up records in a synchronized Heroku Postgres table instead of directly in Salesforce before insert or update to ensure relational integrity.

 Connecting an external database via Salesforce Connect can be complicated.
 Heroku Connect includes Heroku External Objects which is a wrapper that is pre-configured to allow easy connections between Salesforce and a Heroku Postgres database.